On proper splinters in positive characteristic: -equivalence, -equivalence, and -equivalence

+In this paragraph, we fix an excellent Noetherian scheme $S$ admitting a dualizing complex~$\omega_S^\bullet$.
+Any scheme $X$ over $S$ with structure morphism $h\colon X \to S$ of finite type and separated will be endowed with the dualizing complex $\omega_X^\bullet \coloneqq h^!\omega_S^\bullet$.
+If $X$ is normal, there is a unique, up to linear equivalence, Weil divisor $K_X$ on $X$ such that $\omega_X \cong \mcO_X(K_X)$.
+The following notions are classical, at least in the case of smooth varieties over a field (where they agree)\,:

-\begin{definition}[$K$-equivalence] Let $X$ and $Y$ be smooth proper varieties over a field $k$.
-We say $X$ and $Y$ are \emph{$K$-equivalent} if there exists a smooth proper variety $Z$ over $k$ with birational morphisms $p\colon Z \to X$ and $q\colon Z \to Y$ such that $p^*K_X$ and $q^*K_Y$ are linearly equivalent. \end{definition}
+\begin{definition}[$K$-equivalence and strong $K$-equivalence] Let $X$ and $Y$ be integral normal $\bbQ$-Gorenstein schemes of finite type and separated over $S$.
+We say $X$ and $Y$ are \emph{$K$-equivalent} if there exists a normal scheme $Z$ over~$S$ with proper birational $S$-morphisms $p\colon Z \to X$ and $q\colon Z \to Y$ such that $p^*K_X$ and $q^*K_Y$ are $\bbQ$-linearly equivalent.